A Review of Searches for Evidence of Tachyons: Neutrinos as tachyons

 In 1970 Cawley was the first to raise the possibility that neutrinos might be tachyons~\citep{Cawley1970}, but it was not until 1985 that Chodos, Hauser, and Kostelecký~\citep{Chodos1985} discussed a theoretical framework for describing tachyonic neutrinos.
 While Chodos and collaborators were candid about the difficulties of formulating a complete quantum field theory of tachyonic neutrinos, they also noted that such difficulties cannot be used to exclude a priori their existence.
 Indeed, since 1985 theoreticians including Jentschura~\citep{Jentschura2012}, Rembieliński and Ciborowski~\citep{Rembielinski2021}, Radzikowski~\citep{Radzikowski2010}, and Schwartz~\citep{Schwartz2016} have found ways to deal with many of these difficulties.

 The Chodos et al. suggestion that neutrinos might be tachyons was a natural one because unlike all other particles no neutrinos had then (or now) ever been observed to travel slower than light or have a positive mass squared.
 In fact, of the 13 experiments to measure the effective mass of neutrinos between 1990 and 2021, all but one reported $m^2<0$ values, two of the values being many standard deviations below zero.~\citep{Kraus2005} None of the researchers reporting those negative $m^2$ results, however, regarded them as constituting evidence for electron neutrinos being tachyons, and indeed the experimenters sometimes described their results to be ``unphysical," being due to some unknown or suspected systematic effect.
-This assessment was almost certainly correct, although I once thought otherwise.

 In recent years the search for evidence of tachyonic neutrinos is very well motivated by the increasing recognition that Lorentz invariance may be slightly violated, and the neutrino sector is probably the most likely sector where such violation might be observed.~\citep{Kostelecky2012}.
 Superluminal neutrinos would not be the only way to have a violation, but it is certainly one way it could occur, so theorists open to the possibility of small violations of Lorentz invariance should also be open to the possibility of tachyonic neutrinos.
 Alan Kostelecky and colleagues have been particularly active in formulating the Standard-Model Extension (SME) which is an effective field theory containing all operators for different types of Lorentz violation.
 They have also been very active in proposing tests to look for each type of violation.~\citep{Diaz2014}